piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

 #### Usage

-Parameters can be only used in the info and in arguments of tag.
-To use a parameter as a value you must surround the parameter with percent sings "%" e.g. **%footheme.mobile_systems%**, just like in the symfony yaml services.
+Parameters can be only used in a theme info and in arguments of a tag.
+To use a parameter as a value you must surround the parameter with percent sings e.g. **%footheme.mobile_systems%**, just like in the symfony yaml services.

 ### Themes